-II.
 Accreditation Standards for Graduate Programs ("The Standards")

 The Standards are used by ACGC to evaluate and accredit master's degree-granting programs that prepare individuals to enter the genetic counseling profession.
-(The Standards can be downloaded from the ACGC website.)
 The extent to which a program complies with these Standards determines its accreditation status.
 The Standards are used for external and internal evaluation of existing graduate programs in genetic counseling and to provide guidance for the development of new graduate programs.
 Graduation from a program that was accredited by ACGC at the time of matriculation is a requirement for eligibility to sit for the certification examination by the American Board of Genetic Counseling (ABGC) and the Canadian Association of Genetic Counsellors (CAGC) board examination.

-In 1996, the American Board of Genetic Counseling (ABGC) established the Standards for accreditation of graduate programs in genetic counseling.
-In 2012 ACGC separated from ABGC.
-ACGC led a revision of the Standards which were was approved as of February 13, 2013 (revised February 13, 2014).
-The most recent revision to the Standards, intended to keep pace with changes in the genetic counseling field, was approved by the Board in October 2019.
+In 1996, the American Board of Genetic Counseling (ABGC) established the Standards for Accreditation of graduate programs in genetic counseling.
+In 2012, ACGC separated from ABGC.
+ACGC led a revision of the Standards which were approved as of February 13, 2013 (revised February 13, 2014).
+The most recent revision to the Standards, intended to keep pace with changes in the genetic counseling field, was approved by the Board in August 2023.